dcjones/LazySequences.jl/README.md

 ## Macros

-There are two important macros in Seq.
+There are two important macros in LazySequences.

 `lazyseq` : Take an expression evaluating to a Seqable object or nothing, but don't evaluate it until needed.